As an Amazon Associate we earn from qualifying purchases.

 What are the Origins of a Berryoska?

 The origins of the berryoska are a bit harder to track down than most other modern cocktails.
 The berryoska itself is a variation on the caipiroska or the caipivodka.
-That name may sound a bit more familiar to the avid cocktail enthusiasts and gives us a major clue to understand where these drinks come from.
+That name may sound a bit more familiar to the avid cocktail enthusiasts and gives me a major clue to understand where these drinks come from.

 The caipiroska is a vodka version of the caipirinha, and it swaps vodka for the traditional cachaça spirit.